 At the same time, through the meeting/program scheduling process, Conference Services is building an “inventory” of meeting/program/event space requests.
 For each program/meeting/event, Conference Services is also creating a record: how many people are expected to attend, what room “set” does the meeting/program/event planner prefer, what special requirements, catering (if any), etc. Conference Services staff will also evaluate special “set up” time needs – for the Newbery-Caldecott Banquet or Coretta Scott King Breakfast, for instance – which may mean that the space must be taken out of “inventory” not just for the event itself but for a significant period prior to and after the event.

 Space assignments are made by Conference Services, based on these two “inventories” – of 300-350+ spaces, of 2,500+ requests for space.
 In addition to trying to match requests with appropriate (right size, right “set”) spaces, Conference Services has other considerations.
-For instance, Conference Services seeks -- for any given half-day period – to keep all programs in one “track” in the same location.
 Further, changing room sets is costly, so Conference Services will seek to follow a program/meeting set in rounds of ten with another program or meeting for which the same set was requested.

 How do you add a program or suggest a speaker for Annual Conference?